Measure transfer via stochastic slicing and matching: Slice-matching maps

 where $P = [\bth_1, \cdots, \bth_n]$. \end{definition}

-\begin{remark} We remark on some important properties of the $j$-slice matching map: \begin{enumerate} \item Note that $T_{\sigma,\mu;P}^n = T_{\sigma,\mu;P}$ and $T_{\sigma,\mu;P}^1 = T_{\sigma,\mu;\theta_1}$, where $\theta_1$ is the first column of $P$. \item The map $T_{\sigma,\mu;P}^j$ is a Brenier map since it is the gradient of the convex function
+\begin{remark} We remark on some important properties of the $j$-slice matching map: \begin{enumerate} \item Note that $T_{\sigma,P}^n =\Pslice$ and $T_{\sigma,P}^1 = {T_{\sigma,\theta_1}}$, where $\theta_1$ is the first column of $P$. \item The map $\Pjslice$ is a Brenier map since it is the gradient of the convex function

-where $F_i$ is the anti-derivative of $T_{\sigma^{\theta_i}}^{\mu^{\theta_i}}$.
-Therefore, $T_{\sigma,\mu;P}^j = T_{\sigma}^{\mu}$ if and only if $(T_{\sigma,\mu;P}^j)_{\sharp}\sigma = \mu$.
+where $F_i$ is the anti-derivative of $\Tthetai$.
+Therefore, $\Pjslice = T_{\sigma}^{\mu}$ if and only if $(\Pjslice)_{\sharp}\sigma = \mu$.

-\item A computation shows that $\mathcal{P}_{\theta_{\ell}}\circ T_{\sigma,\mu;P}^j = T_{\sigma^{\theta_{\ell}}}^{\mu^{\theta_{\ell}}} \circ \mathcal{P}_{\theta_{\ell}}$ for $\ell=1,\ldots,j$ and $\mathcal{P}_{\theta_{\ell}}\circ T_{\sigma,\mu;P}^j = \mathcal{P}_{\theta_{\ell}}$ for $\ell=j+1,\ldots,n$. \item Note that (3) implies: If $\nu = (T_{\sigma,\mu;P}^j)_\sharp \sigma$, then $\nu^{\theta_i}=\mu^{\theta_i}$ for $1\leq i \leq j$.
+\item A computation shows that $\mathcal{P}_{\theta_{i}}\circ\Pjslice = \Tthetai \circ \mathcal{P}_{\theta_{i}}$ for $i=1,\ldots,j$ and $\mathcal{P}_{\theta_{i}}\circ\Pjslice = \mathcal{P}_{\theta_{i}}$ for $i=j+1,\ldots,n$. \item Note that (3) implies: If $\nu = (\Pjslice)_\sharp \sigma$, then $\nu^{\theta_i}=\mu^{\theta_i}$ for $1\leq i \leq j$.
 This property is crucial for the proof of our main result in \Cref{mainthm-Pj} and is the motivation for the name slice-matching map. \end{enumerate} \end{remark}

-The map $T_{\sigma,\mu;P}^j$ is a special type of a \emph{compatible map}, as introduced in \cite{khurana2022supervised,aldroubi20}: For a fixed $P \in O(n)$, the set of \textit{compatible maps} is defined by
+The map $\Pjslice$ is a special type of a \emph{compatible map}, as introduced in \cite{khurana2022supervised,aldroubi20}: For a fixed $P \in O(n)$, the set of \textit{compatible maps} is defined by

-Note that functions in this set can be written as $\sum_{i=1}^n f_i(\bx \cdot \bth_i)\, \bth_i$ with $P=[\theta_1,\ldots,\theta_n]$, which directly shows the relation to $T_{\sigma,\mu;P}^j$.
+Note that functions in this set can be written as $\sum_{i=1}^n f_i(\bx \cdot \bth_i)\, \bth_i$ with $P=[\theta_1,\ldots,\theta_n]$, which directly shows the relation to $\Pjslice$.

-{ \begin{remark} Direct verification shows that $ \mathfrak{S}(P)$ has a semi-group structure with composition as the group operation.
-Moreover, if each $f_i$ associate with a compatible map given in \eqref{eq:compatibleSets} has an inverse, then the compatible map has an inverse in $ \mathfrak{S}(P)$, to which the corresponding $f_i$'s are simply replaced by their inverses.
-Note that the slice-matching maps of \Cref{def:unified-slicing} can be inverted easily. \end{remark} } Compatible maps have been identified as a set of maps which allow for linear separability of two classes of measures in a tangent space, see \cite{khurana2022supervised,aldroubi20,park18,moosmueller2020linear}.
-Results in these papers concerning supervised learning in the Wasserstein space therefore also hold for slice-matching maps.
+\begin{remark} Direct verification shows that $ \mathfrak{S}(P)$ has a semi-group structure with composition as the group operation. {Note that, in general, the composition of two optimal transport maps is not necessarily an optimal transport map; however, in this case it is.} Moreover, if each $f_i$ {associated} with a compatible map given in \eqref{eq:compatibleSets} has an inverse, then the compatible map has an inverse in $ \mathfrak{S}(P)$, to which the corresponding $f_i$'s are simply replaced by their inverses.
+Note that the slice-matching maps of \Cref{def:unified-slicing} can be inverted easily. \end{remark}